dgitj/dgitj.github.io/index.md

 ---

-> The best in the world are not the best because they win every point...It's because they know they'll lose...again and again.. and have learned how to deal with it.
+> "The best in the world are not the best because they win every point...It's because they know they'll lose...again and again.. and have learned how to deal with it."

 Roger Federer

 ## Projects
 1. SlenDefence